 NPB Resources: Stats, Scores, and Streams

-As with the MLB, the NPB is completely statistics-heavy, giving fans lots to talk about and bettors a ton of information to sort through in order to make the most informed wagers possible.
+As with the MLB and KBO, the NPB is completely statistics-heavy, giving fans lots to talk about and bettors a ton of information to sort through in order to make the most informed wagers possible.
 To that end, you can visit the following links in order to get up to speed on the latest NPB stats, scores, and streams.

 - Live Streams: ForJoyTv, Pacific League TV, DAZN